Level II Fieldwork Objectives

 - Document client’s response to services in a manner that demonstrates efficacy of interventions.

-- Demonstrate compliance with financially related policies, procedures, and guidelines related to occupational therapy services at the fieldwork facility.
+- Demonstrate compliance with financial policies, procedures, and guidelines related to occupational therapy services at the specific fieldwork facility.

 - Produce the volume of work required in the expected time frame as determined by the fieldwork facility.

-- Demonstrate the ability to clearly and effectively communicate verbally and non-verbally with clients, families, significant others, colleagues, service providers, and the public; demonstrate use of language that is appropriate to recipients of information.
+- Demonstrate the ability to communicate clearly and effectively verbally and non-verbally with clients, families, significant others, colleagues, other service providers, and the public; demonstrate use of language that is appropriate to recipients of information.